 Yes Bank acquires 10.25 pc stake in Sical Logistics

-Private sector lender Yes Bank has acquired 10.25 per cent stake Sical Logistics, by invoking pledged shares.
+Private sector lender Yes Bank has acquired 10.25 per cent stake in Sical Logistics,a Coffee Day Group company, by invoking pledged shares.
 "Yes Bank Ltd has, pursuant to invocation of pledge of shares, acquired 60,00,000 equity shares having nominal value of Rs 10 per share, constituting around 10.25 per cent of the post-issue paid-up share capital of a listed company, namely, Sical Logistics Ltd," the lender said in a regulatory filing.

 The shares have been acquired pursuant to invocation of pledge of shares of Sical Logistics Limited subsequent to default/breach of terms of credit facilities sanctioned by Yes Bank to Sical Connect Ltd, the filing added.
 Sical Logistics is engaged in providing dredging and retail supply chain logistics solutions.